-When the Gainesville City Commission decided early in the budget season to reduce the Government Services Contribution from Gainesville Regional Utilities by more than half, it created a General Fund revenue shortfall of approximately \$19.0 million.
-In response, the General Government Leadership Team began working to right-size departments.
-This meant consolidating programs and services, streamlining City offerings, and reducing expenses.
+When the Gainesville City Commission decided early in the budget season to reduce the Government Services Contribution from Gainesville Regional Utilities by more than half, it created a General Fund budget shortfall of approximately \$19 million.
+In response, the General Government Leadership Team began working to right size departments.
+This meant consolidating programs and services, streamlining City offerings, and reducing expenses to save money.
 Part of this exercise meant evaluating how to deliver programs and services more efficiently in terms of staffing levels.

 The FY 2024 Proposed Budget eliminates 125.5 full-time positions and reduces the General Government workforce to 1,496.0 FTEs, 7.2% lower than the FY 2023 Adopted Budget.
-The total value of all eliminated positions is \$8.3 million.
+The total value of all eliminated positions is estimated to be \$8.3 million.